DevYatsu/rusty-dl/README.md

 }
 ```

-The crates also exports a TwitterDownloader and a ResourceDownloader which work the same way as presented up there.
+This crate also exports a TwitterDownloader and a ResourceDownloader which work the same way as presented up there.

 See more in [examples directory](/examples/)...